 The tour ended with a sunset drink at an organic farm and restaurant at the edge of town.

 I spent the next day visiting some local caves and points of interest outside of town.

 However, the tobacco tour remained the highlight of my stay.

 3. Trinidad's Colonial Old Town

-I spent most of my fifth day in a pair of shared taxis on the way from Viñales to Trinidad.
+I spent most of my fifth day in a pair of shared taxis from Viñales to Trinidad.
 The trip took about seven hours.

-When I was planning my stops, I was unsure whether to include Trinidad given how long it'd take to get there, but I'm so glad I did.
+When planning my stops, I was unsure whether to include Trinidad given how long it'd take to get there, but I'm so glad I did.

 Trinidad, located in the central Cuban province of Sancti Spíritus, was founded in the early 16th century but owes its existence and its historical raison d’être to the sugar industry that flourished there and in the nearby Valley de los Ingenios (Valley of the Sugar Mills) from the late 18th century to the late 19th century.

 Plaza Mayor and the Church of the Holy Trinity lie at the center of this historic town.